danielsmc/structure-exposed/README.md

 There is a technique for displaying icons that has you [place SVG files invisibly at the top of your site](https://css-tricks.com/using-svg/).
 When styling is removed, the instructions for hiding them are disabled and the icons appear in their default state.

+### Is this a good replacement for Google Wireless Transcoder?

+Nope, unfortunately.
+The loaded site will still request and download data before styles are removed.

 ## Inspiration